-Here are certain factors that would affect Account receivable days of physicians:
+Here are Certain Factors that would affect the Account receivable Days of Physicians:

 Aging of Claims:

 AR strategy is one factor that will make your cash flow successive and channelized.
-At this point, you would need a team of callers or better to be said a team of AR callers comes into the picture with a friendly reminder call to insurance companies about AR due date.
+At this point, you would need a team of callers, or better to say a team of AR callers come into the picture with a friendly reminder call to insurance companies about the AR due date.
 Your AR strategy should also include keeping all your AR days below the threshold level of 90 days.
-This will help you maintain the status that all claims above 90 days will be put under daily check-status.
+This will help you maintain the status that all claims above 90 days will be put under daily check status.

-How Medical Billers and Coders (MBC) help you?
+How do Medical Billers and Coders (MBC) Help you?